VasilKolarov/PIMGROUP6/README.md

         git push origin notes

 # Side Notes
-- For those of you using eclipse (Assuming this is everyone) I highly suggest that you git clone this repository and then drag those files into your Eclipse workspace
 - When pushing code to github don't be lazy and run 'git add -all or git add *' as this will add unncessary eclipse files like .classpath or /bin folders which can differ depending on OS or IDE of choice, only add what is necessary